SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 However, it is possible and very useful to train our M2 to sound more like M1 and be more full sounding.
 This is known as mix voice or strong M2.

+## Passive vs Strong M2
+- Passive M2
+  - hollow, hooty, dark sound
+  - very low vocal weight
+  - generally lower TA muscle activation
+  - usually less closure, airleaks
+  - big vocal breaks
+- Strong M2
+  - more full sound
+  - can be bright or even buzzy
+  - more _consistent_ TA activation
+  - higher vocal weight
+  - balanced closure (not too much or too little)
+  - no or less sudden vocal break

-## TA Deactivation
+## Vocal Weight Deactivation
-When we go into M2, we often lose some activation of the thyroarytenoid (TA) muscles.
-This can also happen in M1, and when in M1 it's often a result of doing pitch slides or humming exercises incorrectly.
+When we flip into M2 because of a vocal break, we often lose some activation of the thyroarytenoid (TA) muscles.
+This can also happen in M1, and when in M1 it's commonly a result of doing pitch slides or humming exercises incorrectly.
 It can however be a useful tool in modifying certain voice characteristics, such as we will cover in this page.

+While TA is a physical muscle, vocal weight is a resulting perceived acoustic quality.
+Vocal weight can in theory be affected in more ways than just TA activation, so the concept of losing vocal weight to the point of becoming hollow and passive is called vocal weight deactivation to avoid complications.

 The TA muscles run the length of the vocal folds and when contracted bulk up the folds, pull the arytenoid cartilages and thyroid cartilage closer together and as a result of this, lower pitch.

 ![muscles](/img/diagram-larynx-intrinsic.jpg)

-TA activated:
+Activated:
 <audio controls> <source src="/audio/ta-activation.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>
-TA deactivated:
+Deactivated:
 <audio controls> <source src="/audio/ta-deactivation.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>

 ### Some Generalisations
-More TA muscle activation:
-- more vocal weight
+More vocal weight activation:
+- heavier sound
 - more 'full' sound
 - lower pitch
-- more closure _(disputable)_
+- more closure _(to a small extent)_

 When deactivated:
 - very low vocal weight
 - a tendency to suddenly jump in vocal weight
 - lack of lower pitch range
 - very hooty, <b class="hlblue">dark</b> sound
-- more M1/M2 break if started deactivation in M2
+- more M1/M2 break and at a lower pitch if started deactivation in M2

 ## Breath Support